2006–07 Buffalo Sabres season: Playoffs

 The Sabres earned the #1 seed in the Eastern Conference by virtue of finishing with the highest point total in the conference.

-Eastern Conference Quarter-finals: vs. (8) New York Islanders
+Eastern Conference quarterfinals: vs. (8) New York Islanders

 The Sabres faced the New York Islanders in the first round of the playoffs.

-Eastern Conference Semi-finals: vs. (6) New York Rangers
+Eastern Conference semifinals: vs. (6) New York Rangers

 The Sabres faced the New York Rangers in the second round of the playoffs.
 The Rangers advanced by sweeping the Atlanta Thrashers, the number three seed, in the first round.

-Eastern Conference Finals: vs. (4) Ottawa Senators
+Eastern Conference finals: vs. (4) Ottawa Senators

-The Sabres faced their division rivals, the Ottawa Senators, in the Eastern Conference Finals.
+The Sabres faced their division rivals, the Ottawa Senators, in the Eastern Conference finals.
 The Senators advanced by defeating the Pittsburgh Penguins in the first round and the New Jersey Devils in the second.
-The Sabres lost the series, 4 games to 1.
+The Sabres lost the series, four games to one.